strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

 NPCs:
 - **CAPTAIN HERMAN** (6HP)
+  - wants to keep his crew safe.
   - Heavy revolver (1D6+1 DAMAGE)
   - Bridge’s hatch control key
   - CAPTAIN: If the ship gets too damaged or starts to sink Herman will gain 1D6 temporary HP, and solely focus on rescuing his crew.
 Herman knows his crew and cannot be fooled by disguises.

 - **PROF. IVAN GOTROVITCH** (3HP)
+  - wants to survive to continue his research another day.
   - Psycho-armor prototype (3 ARMOR, as long as he is conscious)
   - Crown of Control